-You may override this method to consume the received sound samples. pBuffer is a pointer to the buffer, where the samples have been placed. nChunkSize is the size of the buffer in words.
-Each sample consists of two words (left channel, right channel).
+You may override this method to consume the received sound samples.
+The first method is used for the USB interface, the second for I2S (or USB for 24-bit resolution, each sample occupies 3 bytes here). pBuffer is a pointer to the buffer, where the samples have been placed. nChunkSize is the size of the buffer in words.
+Each sample consists of GetHWRXChannels() words.